-Leasehold properties in Builth Wells with in excess of 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and maintenance charges justify it.
+Leasehold residencies in Builth Wells with over 100 years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges justify it.

 | Lender | Requirement |